 Discover your program today!

-November 2016 Update: Important!
-Remember: The earliest FAFSA filing date changed this year from January 2017 to October 2016.
-So if you haven’t yet completed and submitted your application for the next academic year, don’t delay any further!
+Remember: The earliest FAFSA filing date has changed from January to the previous October .
 The change has been very well received and the number of applications submitted in the first month of filing went up overall by about 21%.
 Oddly some states numbers declined (including all six of the New England states (?!).
-If you’re procrastinating, keep in mind that the form is easier to fill out now since you can use tax information from an earlier year rather than having to estimate or complete your 2016 tax forms early.
+If you’re procrastinating, keep in mind that the form is easier to fill out now since you can use tax information from an earlier year rather than having to estimate or complete your tax forms early.
 And it’s used to calculate aid not only by the federal government but by many states, schools, and other organizations as well.

 Think you make too much money?
 Think again!
 Plenty of families with higher incomes receive student aid.
 But too many of them assume they won’t qualify and that it will take a ton of time to fill out the form.
 In fact, according to the Department of Education, it only takes 23 minutes!
 If you haven’t done your taxes don’t worry — you can use estimates.
 And by all means don’t overstate your assets by including things like your retirement accounts, the home equity in your primary residence, and the value of any business you own.
 You are not required to include these so pay attention to the directions.
 And get it done early — it makes a big difference to the amount of aid you might be able to get!

-News November 2015: The Obama Administration on November 6 announced some new executive actions aimed at raising current standards and accountability for the groups that accredit colleges.
-Accreditation is required for students at these college to receive any part of the $150 billion awarded every year in government grants and loans for education.
+: The Obama Administration imposed new executive actions aimed at raising current standards and accountability for the groups that accredit colleges.
+Accreditation is required for students at these colleges to receive any part of the $150 billion awarded every year in government grants and loans for education.
 Apparently too many schools that receive accreditation do not in fact deliver an education worthy of it.
 The organizations that provide that endorsement have been referred to as “watchdogs that don't bite.”
 According to a Wall Street Journal investigation colleges seldom lose their accreditation even if their graduation rates are less than 10%.
 What does all that mean to you?
 Mostly that you should be sure to get all the information you can about any school you plan to attend.
-The administration plans to publish data regarding how accreditors judge student achievement.
-They also said they will share online copies of the letters that are sent to colleges that are put on probation as well as graduation rates, rates of loan defaults, and student salaries 10 years following their enrollment that college.
+Data will be published regarding how accreditors judge student achievement.
+Other information to be shared include copies of the letters that are sent to colleges that are put on probation as well as graduation rates, rates of loan defaults, and student salaries 10 years following their enrollment that college.

 You must update new information each year.
 The FAFSA includes numerous questions (well over 100) regarding each student's (and family's) financial status.
 The government uses that information to claculate the “Expected Family Contribution” (EFC).
 Many factors go into the determination of the EFC, such as number of people in the family, income, number of students from the household in college, and assets (excluding retirement and 401(k) funds).
 Determination of the EFC is required even if the student's family will not be assisting the student with his or her education expenses.